acsone/bank-payment/account_payment_sale/README.rst

 Account Payment Sale
 ====================

+This module should be used when the invoice is based on the sale order.

 This modules adds one field on sale orders: *Payment Mode*.
 This field is copied from partner to sale order and then from sale order to customer invoice.